 Your phone supports NFC

-Server-side (APP/Website) Support for Reading the Citizen Digital Certificate via NFC
+Server-side (APP/Website) Support for Reading Natural Person Certificate via NFC

-For example, based on your experience: some services limit NFC use to cards with certain starting numbers (e.g., TP07).
+For example, based on your experience: some services limit NFC sensing to certain card number prefixes (e.g., TP07).

-2) iPhone / Android Sensing Tips (Very Useful)
+2) iPhone / Android NFC Tips (Very Useful)

-I completely agree with your original comment: the NFC range of the Citizen Digital Certificate is sometimes very small and requires precise alignment.
+I completely agree with your original comment: the NFC range for the Citizen Digital Certificate is sometimes very short and requires precise alignment.

-iPhone: First, place the card near the upper back of the phone or near the camera, then slowly move to find the sensing point.
+iPhone: First, place the card near the upper back area of the phone or near the camera, then slowly move it to find the sensing point.

 Android: Usually located at the upper middle or center on the back, depending on the brand.

-Common Tips: Keep the card flat, move it slowly left/right or up/down, and avoid quickly removing it.
+Common Tips: Keep the card flat, move it slowly left/right or up/down, and don’t rush to remove it.

-8. Mobile Citizen Digital Certificate: When Should You Switch to It?
+8. Mobile Natural Person Certificate: When Should You Switch to It?

-If you meet any of the following conditions, the Mobile Citizen Digital Certificate may be more suitable for you:
+If you meet any of the following conditions, the Mobile Natural Person Certificate might be more suitable for you:

 You don’t have a card reader and don’t want to buy one